auepha13/arcomage/README.md

 The cards have certain effects, you will get additional resources every round.
 You win if your Tower is 100 big or the other tower is at 0.

+Play the card with a left click and discard it with a right click.

 Have fun